twalton83/TOP-CV/README.md

 # My.CV

 This is a React app that generates a CV for you based on your own customizations, and uses React-pdf to provide a download of this generated CV.
 Inspired by Novoresume.

+To run this project, clone the repository and run `yarn start`.